sickDevelopers/flow-rss/README.md

 npm start
 ```

-this will start foreman with local env parameters red from .env
+this will start foreman with local environment parameters read from .env